 Because the Half Moon Bay State Beaches are really three beaches in one, it can get a little confusing.
 Unless a specific beach is mentioned below, these tips apply to all three of them.

-- Especially if it has rained recently, you may want to check the water quality in case runoff has made it unsafe.
+- If it has rained recently, you may want to check the water quality in case runoff has made the beaches unsafe.
+See current conditions here.

 - No beach fires are allowed on any of the beaches (for the sake of the plovers)